scottburch/river-js/README.md

 * Documentation is in progress.

-* this framework is under development so breaking changes may occur.

 * Any feedback is very appreciated.
 If anyone needs help installing or using, please let me know.